 #2 – Inland Empire

 The runner-up on our list is California’s fastest-growing metro, the Inland Empire, which grew by a yearly average of 35,022 residents through metro-to-metro migration.
 Comprised of several cities in western Riverside County and southwestern San Bernardino County, this area’s population grew through migration from many other Californian metros.
 Notably, more than 84,000 people move into the Inland Empire from neighboring Los Angeles each year.
-This could be because the Inland Empire benefits from relatively cheap property prices compared to those in Los Angeles.
+This could be because real estate in the Inland Empire is relatively cheaper than homes for sale and apartments or houses for rent in Los Angeles.

 It’s also an important transportation hub, as it represents a corridor for import goods that pass through L.A.
 This translates into a 4.1% year-over-year increase in the number of workers in the production, transportation, and material moving industries.